sayolove/ngu-guide/src/content/docs/en/chapters/chapter-8.md

     - Keep any item with R3 or Hack Speed stats until it no longer fits in a full Hack loadout
     - Keep any item with NGU speed until it no longer fits in a NGU loadout
     - Keep bar items for a while because cap times without them will get very long
-    - Bread Bowl Helmet + Vinyl Record Shard might be holding onto while you need them to reach EM cap hardcap
+    - Bread Bowl Helmet + Vinyl Record Shard might be worth holding onto while you need them to reach EM cap hardcap

 ## Adventure Zones
 Adapted from [Deceptive Thinker’s SAD strategy](https://docs.google.com/document/d/14rsevmwHKHwwIfbKknc6yAjOlglOFXbw7qr6GhMNdnM/edit)